- Simulates landuse change using FUTure Urban-Regional Environment Simulation (FUTURES).

 infill (left), status quo (middle), sprawl (right) scenario.

-Additionally, parameter constrain_weight (raster map from 0 to 1)
+Additionally, parameter potential_weight (raster map from -1 to 1)

-enables to include policies (such as new regulations or fees) which limit the
+enables to include policies (such as new regulations or fees) which limit or encourage

 development in certain areas.

-The probability surface is simply multiplied by the constrain_weight values,
+the probability surface is simply multiplied by the values,

 The probability surface is transformed from initial probability p

-with stimulus s to p + s - p * s.
+with value w to p + w - p * w.

 After the simulation ends, raster specified in parameter output